How to Dissolve an LLC in Michigan? (Step by Step Guide)

 Steps to Dissolving a Michigan LLC

 A Michigan limited liability company must undergo the dissolution process before ending its affairs.
-Here are the steps you must take in order to dissolve a Michigan LLC.
+Here are the steps you must take to dissolve a Michigan LLC.

 Step 1: Hold the Dissolution Meeting of LLC Members

 LLC owners should first meet to discuss the dissolution.
 Only members of the LLC can give a dissolution vote.

 If your LLC has more than one owner, you must decide how to deal with ownership interests.
 This decision will impact the final steps of the LLC dissolution process.

 Step 2: Follow Your Michigan LLC Operating Agreement